November 13, 2022

 I wondered if it was possible to achieve such a result in an artwork which lacks the photorealism of real-life.

-The first thing I did was utilise our Organic Starfields a bit more.
+The first thing I did was utilise our Star System a bit more.

-I’ve been using the pack for a while but hadn’t considered adding really bright stars in the scene.
+I’ve been using these star maps for a while now, but hadn’t considered adding Really bright stars in the shot.

 Considering natural beauty comes from reality, I replicated the position of the stars from NASA’s star plotting page.